rosa89n20/dropbox-paper-dark-mode/README.md

-# dropbox-paper-dark-theme
+# dropbox-paper-dark-mode
-Dropbox paper dark theme to care your eyes, for [Stylish](https://userstyles.org/) plugin
+Dropbox paper dark mode to take care of your eyes, for [Stylish](https://userstyles.org/) plugin

 Change style both homepage and document.